How long does it take for insurance to pay out after an accident?

 How long does it take to get an insurance check?

-How long it takes to settle a claim and how long it takes between finalizing the settlement and getting the insurance check are two different timeframes.
-While the timeframe for an insurance claim investigation, determining fault, and agreeing on the settlement amount can vary, the amount of time to get a check when all of that is done is generally set by law.
+Once the claim is closed, you can expect a check within 5 to 30 days, depending on state law.
+The time it takes to settle a claim and the time between finalizing the settlement and receiving the insurance check are two different timeframes.
+While the timeframe for an insurance claim investigation, determining fault, and agreeing on the settlement amount can vary, the time to get a check once all of that is done is generally set by law.

 Do insurance companies have claim time limits?